Remote learning has failed, and we should admit it

 Why remote learning failed

+Problems with remote learning started appearing at once.
 Unreadiness was the main reason behind this educational catastrophe.
-When schools and colleges first relocated to online classrooms, some people were moaning about how it would disrupt the educational process, while others remained more hopeful, pointing towards the growing success of remote learning.
+When schools and colleges first relocated to online classrooms, some people were moaning about how it would disrupt the educational process and what are the disadvantages of remote learning, while others remained more hopeful, pointing towards the growing success of learning remotely.
 The problem is that such education only seemed so successful because the students and teachers who were using it already knew how to implement it correctly.
 Unfortunately, they were in a very small minority.

-Even worse, it turned out that many students don’t have access to such basic technologies as a computer and internet connection.
+Even worse remote learning effect on students appeared when it turned out that many students don’t have access to such basic technologies as a computer and internet connection.
 Naturally, wealth was a huge factor in determining access to online classrooms, which is why poorer students were affected more than the rest.

 Back in the day, it would have been crazy to think that such a small factor as unreliable WiFi would be a serious problem for the quality of education.
-But as we see now, the technology gap drastically wided the education in 2020.
+But as we see now, the technology gap drastically widened education in 2020 and poorer students have faced even more negative effects of virtual learning.

 Everyone starts to give up

 Another problem with online learning is the lack of control over students, which has led to rising absenteeism, both involuntary (due to justifiable circumstances) and voluntary (skipping class for no justifiable reason).
 In these times, teachers have a harder time determining why a student has missed a class, so some educational establishments have simply given up and stopped requiring students to attend classes.
-Although they still require students to submit and pass exams, this decision has negatively impacted the quality of learning.
+Although they still require students to submit and pass exams, this decision has negatively impacted the quality of learning and has had a major pandemic effect on education.

 It’s also practically impossible to check on students during class to make sure they’re paying attention.
-Most video chat programs used in online learning allow users to mute their microphone and turn off the webcam, so unless the teacher has disciplined students to maintain eye contact at all times and show engagement, there’s no way to tell what they’re actually doing during class.
-Unfortunately, few teachers have been able to create a productive online learning environment.
+Most video chat programs used in online learning allow users to mute their microphones and turn off the webcam, so unless the teacher has disciplined students to maintain eye contact at all times and show engagement, there’s no way to tell what they’re actually doing during class.
+Unfortunately, few teachers have been able to create a productive online learning environment during remote learning day.

 Exhausted at home